pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 input program.
 The interpreter is a simple register machine, where every operation is executed in order.
 The result of the operation is stored into a list of results, and the next operation is executed.
-This was the slow baseline implementation of the interpreter but it's very useful to compare the optimized versions against.
+This was the slow baseline implementation of the interpreter but it's very useful to compare against the optimized versions.

 This is roughly what the code looks like